-Orthodontic Services Procedure Codes D8080 D8660 D8670 D8690
+[Revised] Orthodon tic Services Procedure Codes D8080 D8660 D8670

 Full banding is allowed on permanent dentition only, and treatment should be accomplished in one stage and is limited to once per lifetime.

 Exception: Cases of mixed dentition may be considered when the treatment plan includes extractions of remaining primary teeth or in the case of cleft palate.